-The College's financial health grade as assessed by the ESFA for 2019/20 is 'good' and through proactive management actions, it is expected to remain as 'good' financial health for the academic year ending July 2021.
-The most recent forecast indicates that the College will meet the ESFA grade of 'good' in 2020/21.

-The College achieved its GLA and ESFA Adult Education Budget funding allocation for adult students and allocations for apprentices in 2019/20.
-No claw-back of any funding by the GLA or ESFA is anticipated relating to the College's 2019/20 performance.
+The College's financial health grade as assessed by the ESFA for 2020/21 is 'Outstanding' and through proactive management actions, it is expected to remain 'Outstanding' for the coming academic year ending July 2022.
+The College exceeded its ESFA 16-19 allocation for 2020/21 by 10% and achieved its GLA and ESFA Adult Education funding allocation thresholds.
+A claw-back of £71k relating to underdelivery of Covid-19 skills funding and 19-24 Traineeship is anticipated from the ESFA.